ishengtsai/IntroToGenomics/index.rst

    contain the root `toctree` directive.

-Introduction to Genomics: Data and Analysis
+Intro
 ====================================================================

+Hi!
+I am `Jason Tsai <http://ecogenomics.biodiv.tw/pi>`_ , an associate fellow at Biodiversity Research Center, Academia Sinica, Taiwan.

-This is the website that contains the slides for the Intro to genomics lecture taught in NTNU and NTU.
-All the information relevant to this module will be posted here.
+This website contains the slides for the Intro to genomics lecture that I taught every two years in NTNU and NTU, along with other things.

 ::